 You should contact Member Services if you receive a bill from a provider.
 We will check to be sure that it is not for a charge the provider should have billed to The Health Plan.

-Federal regulations do not allow for Medicaid members to be reimbursed for services or balanced billed for services.
+Federal and State regulations do not allow for Medicaid or WVCHIP members to be balanced billed for services.
 Please contact Member Services before paying for any medical bills.

 CHANGING YOUR PCP